Program and Activities

 Arts & Crafts - Creative projects stimulate creativity using natural and recycled materials.

-Archery - Campers 9 & older receive certified instruction and practice in target shooting using re-curved bows.
+Archery - Campers 9 & older will practice target shooting using re-curved bows.

 Animal Care - Campers learn about feeding, safe handling, grooming, and the care of native and domesticated animals under the supervision of trained staff.